 The Role of Flame-Resistant Apparel

 As we have seen, igniting combustible dust can cause a massive, out-of-control blaze.
 In a lot of cases, death and serious injury aren’t caused by the primary and secondary explosions but rather by the ensuing fire.
-Many people caught in these blazes have sustained severe harm due to one simple fact: They were not wearing flame-resistant clothing.
+Many people caught in these blazes have sustained severe harm due to one simple fact: they were not wearing flame-resistant clothing.

-So what are the properties of this clothing that make it flame resistant?
-Properly designed flame-resistant apparel will not melt or split open when exposed to flame, which protects the skin of the wearer.
-It also will not permit flame to spread over the surface of the material.
 Furthermore, this type of clothing insulates the user from the effects of intense heat.
 These qualities add up to a substantial degree of protection from fire-related injury—the wearer is not invulnerable to harm, but is much more likely to walk away without suffering lasting effects.
 Accidents happen, but protective clothing can prevent them from causing disaster.

 Sources